Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 - [part seven](/docs/tutorials/create-a-new-component-part-7/): Documentation
 - [part eight](/docs/tutorials/create-a-new-component-part-8/): Component Lifecycle

-In part three we will build on our work in [part two](/docs/tutorials/create-a-new-component-part-2) by learning how to modify the style to our new component for different themes and brands.
+In part three we will build on our work in [part two](/docs/tutorials/create-a-new-component-part-2) by learning how to modify the style of our new component for different contexts.

 ## Component Brands

 Origami components are used by products across the Financial Times Group, and some groups require a distinct appearance from others; internal tools have a distinct style from ft.com products for example.
-To cater for these broad usecases, the appearance of Origami components included in a project may be changed by choosing a "brand":
+To cater for these broad usecases, the appearance of Origami components may be changed within a project by choosing a "brand":
 - master: FT branding for public ft.com sites and affiliates.
 - internal: Style suitable for internal products, tools, and documentation.
 - whitelabel: Base, structural styles only to build on and customise.

 A project chooses a brand globally, meaning all components included in a project must use the same brand.
-See [component brand documentation](https://origami.ft.com/docs/components/branding/) for examples on how a project may use brands.
-For reference, when it comes to building branding components, there is also a [section on component brands in the specification](https://origami.ft.com/spec/v1/sass/#brands).
+See [component brand documentation](/docs/components/branding/) for examples on how a project may use brands.
+For reference, when it comes to building branding components, there is also a [section on component brands in the specification](/spec/v1/sass/#brands).

 ### Supported Brands

 Origami components may support one or more brand.
-Which brands the component support are defined along with other component details in [`origami.json`](https://origami.ft.com/spec/v1/manifest/#brands), by the `brands` property.
+The brands a component supports are defined along with other component details in [`origami.json`](/spec/v1/manifest/#brands), by the `brands` property.
 If `brands` is not set the component is "unbranded" and implicitly only supports the "master" brand.

-When promoted by `obt init` in [part one](/docs/tutorials/create-a-new-component) we select all brands, so the `origami.json` file of our component should include an array of each brand `"brands": ["master","internal","whitelabel"],`.
+When promoted by `obt init` in [part one](/docs/tutorials/create-a-new-component-part-1) we select all brands, so the `origami.json` file of our component should include an array of each brand `"brands": ["master","internal","whitelabel"],`.
 If not, update your `origami.json` now.

 ### Switching Brands In Development

-When developing a branding Origami component pass the `--brand` flag to the `obt dev` command to switch brand.
+When developing a branded Origami component pass the `--brand` flag to the `obt dev` command to switch brand.

-For example, build the `internal` version of our component by running `obt dev --brand internal`.
+For example to build the `internal` version of our component run the command `obt dev --brand internal`.
 You should see in our demo the background colour has changed from a wheat colour to a light slate colour.
 That's because wheat is not part of the [internal brand colour palette](https://registry.origami.ft.com/components/o-colors@5.2.5/?brand=internal#demo-primary-palette).
 As we used a colour usecase `oColorsByUsecase('box', 'background')` in [part two](/docs/tutorials/create-a-new-component-part-2), rather than specify a specific colour, it was updated automatically for the internal brand.

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-5-sass.png" />